 I/O (Industrial / Organizational) Psychology Frequently Asked Questions (FAQs)

-Please read below for quick, accessible answers to common I/O questions - the field, terminology, job hunting, and about our book!
+Please read below for quick answers to common I/O questions, job hunting, and about our book!

 Q: What is Industrial-Organizational (I/O) Psychology?